 - How do I set up or change my check-in and check-out times?

 - Reporting guest misconduct

-- How can I set up the key collection feature?
+- How can I set up the key pick-up feature?

 - How do I set up policies and payment methods before accepting reservations?

-- Reviewing information on reservations made at your property
+- Reviewing information about reservations made at your property

-- How can I customise and personalise my host profile on Booking.com?
+- How do I customize and personalize my host profile on Booking.com?

 - Sharing check-in information with guests